matthewninja/crypsis/README.md

 ## Motivation
-(1) Sanitation of webcontent as protection against innappropriate images through the replacement by a harmless image.
+Sanitation of webcontent as protection against innappropriate images through the replacement by a harmless image.
 For use in public administrative, professional, and parental environments.
-(2) User-chosen censorship of multimedia as protection against trigger-sensitive content.
+On the personal level, user-chosen censorship of multimedia as protection against trigger-sensitive content.

 ## Features